scullyio/scully/docs/plugins.md

 # Plugins

 Scully uses a plugin system that allows users to define new ways for Scully to pre-render an application.
-There are three main types of plugins:
+There are five main types of plugins:

 1. [Router Plugins](#router-plugin)